Forwardspace/OVTT/README.md

 # OVTT
 ## Open Virtual Tabletop

-OVTT is a simple solution for hosting TTRPG sessions remotely or in person.
+OVTT is a simple solution for hosting TTRPG (Tabletop Role Playing Game) sessions remotely or in person.
 Current features:
 - map import and switching
 - creature/player tokens